AmosNimos/Xstaller/Xstaller.md

 sudo apt install -y unzip git nano vim transmission python3-pip suckless-tools sox mpv cmus ffmpeg neofetch
 ~~~

+# Programme Descriptions

+- Git
+> (Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+Its goals include speed. data integrity, and support for distributed, non-linear workflows.)

+- Nano & Vim
+> (Are two terminal base minimalistic text editor.)

+- Transmission
+> (Transmission is a BitTorrent client which features a variety of user interfaces on top of a cross-platform back-end.
+Transmission is free software licensed under the terms of the GNU General Public License, with parts under the MIT License.)

+- Pip
+> (pip is the standard package manager for Python.
+It allows you to install and manage additional packages that are not part of the Python standard library.
+This tutorial is an introduction to pip for new Pythonistas.)

+- Suckless-tools
+> (This package provides simple commands designed to be used with a minimalistic window manager like dwm but they can be useful in scripts regardless of the window manager used.)

+- Sox
+> (To record audio.)

+- Ffmpeg
+> (FFmpeg is a free and open-source software project consisting of a large suite of libraries and programs for handling video, audio, and other multimedia files and streams.
+At its core is the FFmpeg program itself, designed for command-line-based processing of video and audio files.)

+- neofetch
+> (Neofetch is mainly developed to be used in screenshots of your system.
+It currently supports 150+ operating systems including Linux, BSD, Mac OS X, iOS, and Windows.)

 # Optional

 ~~~